Risk Management

 Systems

 In the event of a crisis, Sojitz has established internal systems and roles based on the Sojitz Group Basic Crisis Management Policy and the Sojitz Crisis Management Guidelines.
-Sojitz has also established the Business Continuity Management Working Group, an organization chaired by the Managing Executive Officer and Human Resources Department COO, which regularly reports to the Management Committee.
+Sojitz has also established the Business Continuity Management Working Group, an organization chaired by the Human Capital Department COO, which regularly reports to the Management Committee.
 The working group continuously reviews and implements improvements to all crisis-related measures in order to ensure their effectiveness and respond to changes in the business environment.

 Initiatives